 2018 - 2026

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Automotive MEMS Sensors market was valued at USD 1815.41 million in 2019 and is expected to reach USD 4024.88 million by 2025, at a CAGR of 14.4% over the forecast period 2020 - 2025.
+The Automotive MEMS Sensors market was valued at USD 2031.7 million in 2020 and expected to reach USD 4551.3 million by 2026 and grow at a CAGR of 14.4% over the forecast period (2021 - 2026).
 The automotive MEMS sensors can be used in several applications, such as tire pressure monitoring systems, oil pressure sensing, pedestrian protection, and an exhaust gas recirculation.
 The market serves a wide variety of industry verticals, ranging from very small consumer electronic devices to large automotive manufacturers.
 Automotive MEMS sensors provide various advantages of high efficiency, small size, and low cost.

 MEMS sensors in the automotive industry could be used in various applications, such as tire pressure monitoring systems (TPMS), oil pressure sensing, pedestrian protection, and exhaust gas recirculation, among others.
 The market serves a wide variety of industry verticals, ranging from electronic devices to huge automotive manufacturers.
 The MEMS sensor market for automotive provides various advantages of high efficiency, small size, and low-cost.
 The growing demand for safety and security in automobiles is one of the main factors that has played a vital role in the growth of the market studied.